markwisdomreeves/full-stack-Keeping-Records-project/README.md

 #### TO RUN THE PROJECT: First, go into the parent folder of the project and then run npm install.
 This command will install all the dependences and dev dependences for the backend.
 #### NEXT, in the parent folder, enter into the client folder and run npm install.
 This will install all dependences and dev dependences for the for the frontend or client.

 #### NOTE that you must create a Enviroment Variables file in the parent folder directory (.env file).
-And after that, you must add all the Local Variables in that file (.env file) like: the mongodb url connection, jwt access token secret and refresh access token, paypal api, etc.
+And after that, you must add all the Local Variables in that file (.env file) like: the mongodb url connection and others.
 #### Lastly, after that, run npm start in both of the folders directories (in both the parent and client folder) to start the project live.